 Cylinder head gasket leaks can cause a variety of problems that no one is ready to deal with.

-One method for finding a leaky head gasket is to do a Cylinder Leak Down Test.
-First of all, Remove the spark plug from the cylinder that is misfiring and apply air pressure to the cylinder.
-If the air leaks into the cooling system, the head gasket is leaking.
+One method for finding a leaky head gasket is to do a pressure test.
+First of all; remove the spark plug from the cylinder that is misfiring and apply air pressure to the cylinder.
+Finally; If the air leaks into the cooling system; the head gasket is leaking.

 It is important to drive your vehicle as little as possible if you have cylinder head gasket leaks.

 - Coolant leaking externally from below the exhaust manifold

 - Bubbles in the radiator or coolant overflow tank

 - Significant loss of coolant with no visible leaks

 Hot gases and cold coolant moving past the gasket can quickly warp the cylinder head or engine block.
 Consequently; leaving you with costly machining bills or even having to purchase new heads or a new engine.